 XML files are, by nature, readable by humans, but the syntax makes them more cumbersome than strictly necessary.

 There are, however, standard XML techniques to easily translate XML files in order to provide customized, highly user-friendly visualization of their contents.
 These involve:

-Page 44/46 EO GS File Format Standard PE-TN-ESA-GS-001 Date 18 April 2015 Issue 3 Rev 0
+Page 52/54 EO GS File Format Standard PE-TN-ESA-GS-001 Date 01 Nov 2023 Issue 3 Rev 0.1

-- file visualization as HTML code, using any HTML tool such as a Web browser; web browser support more and more direct XML visualization, but a translation to HTML allows to provide a more userfriendly visualization (e.g. tables) - file visualization as simple ASCII text, using any text tool such as a text editor; data can be presented without the burden of the XML tags, in a "good old ASCII" style, which is not formal but readable - a central repository, to be setup by each project, where all XML style-sheets are stored, and made available through the Web - translation tools, which analyze files and translate them, by using the corresponding XML style-sheet (accessed locally or through the Web)
+- a set of XML style-sheets for each File Type: an XML style-sheet is a file describing formally the translation to be applied to each file of the corresponding File Type; these translations can be aimed at anything, in this case: - 1. file visualization as HTML code, using any HTML tool such as a Web browser; web browser support more and more direct XML visualization, but a translation to HTML allows to provide a more user-friendly visualization (e.g. tables) - 2. file visualization as simple ASCII text, using any text tool such as a text editor; data can be pre- sented without the burden of the XML tags, in a "good old ASCII" style, which is not formal but readable - a central repository, to be setup by each project, where all XML style-sheets are stored, and made available through the Web - translation tools, which analyze files and translate them, by using the corresponding XML style- sheet (accessed locally or through the Web)